This post may contain affiliate links. Please read our disclosure policy.

 - Add in the snow 1 cup at a time continuing to stir.
 Add the next cup once the previous cup has been fully incorporated.
 Continue until all of the snow is mixed in.

-- Compress the snow cream down into the bowl and scoop it out look you would normal ice cream.
-Serve with your favorite ice cream fixin's.
+- Compress the snow cream down into the bowl and scoop it out like you would normal ice cream.
+Serve with your favorite ice cream fixin's and ENJOY!

 Your fur babies are so cute.
 I love snow cream, my grammy used to make it for us when we were growing up.
 For folks who have never had snow cream and would like to try it but they don’t get snow.
 Mayfield makes a snow cream that’s pretty close to the actual stuff.